AlextheYounga/ai-course-creator/storage/prompts/user/outlines/topic-skills.md

 Prompt: Can you list as many skills as possible that someone would need to go from a total beginner to total mastery on the topic of {topic}?
+Make the list as comprehensive as possible.

 Please return your results in the following YAML format: